segmentio/segment-docs/src/engage/journeys/step-types.md

 Use Twilio Engage to send an SMS message as a step in a Journey.

 > note ""
-> To send SMS and WhatsApp in Engage, you must connect a Twilio messaging service to your Segment workspace.
+> To send SMS in Engage, you must connect a Twilio messaging service to your Segment workspace.
 Visit the [onboarding steps](/docs/engage/onboarding/) for more information.

-1. Click **Send an SMS** from the **Select a Step** window.
+1. From the **Add step** window, click **Send an SMS**.
 2. Build an SMS template from scratch, or select a previously built template.
 Click **Manage Templates** to visit the SMS Templates page.
 3. Configure the Send SMS step.
     1. Add a name to describe the step.